AYANOKOJI-71/commerceflow-event-driven-platform/README.md

 # CommerceFlow — Event-Driven E-Commerce Microservices Platform

-CommerceFlow is an interview-ready **Java 21 / Spring Boot** microservices laboratory that demonstrates asynchronous order processing, versioned Kafka events, service-owned persistence, Redis-backed catalog caching, and Kubernetes deployment intent.
+CommerceFlow is a **Java 21 / Spring Boot** microservices laboratory that demonstrates asynchronous order processing, versioned Kafka events, service-owned persistence, Redis-backed catalog caching, and Kubernetes deployment intent.
 It contains no production orders, customer identities, payment credentials, or external payment integration.

 The live review path is intentionally deterministic: a safe synthetic checkout produces a five-step saga trail that can be inspected in the React operations workspace.
 The full container topology switches the same boundaries to Kafka, PostgreSQL, and Redis.